-With our property markets bubbling along nicely many investors are looking at taking the next step and getting involved in property development.
+With many property markets languishing at present many investors are looking at "manufacturing" capital growth by getting involved in property development.

 While the process of property development can be a lot of fun, it is not without some pain and considerable risk.

-When all goes well the results are fantastic, but if things go wrong they really go wrong, so let’s look at 10 Rules to help make your project a success.
+When all goes well the results are fantastic, but if things go wrong they really go wrong.

 1. Get all you ducks in a row before you start